Haplogroup P (Y-DNA): Q

-Near universal in the Kets (95%) of Siberia.
-Very common in pre-modern Native American populations and Selkups, except for the Na-Dene peoples, where it reaches 50-90%.
-Also common, at 25-50% in Siberian populations such as the Siberian Tatars, Nivkh, Tuvans, Chukchi, Siberian Eskimos, Northern Altaians, and in 70% of Turkmens.
+Near universal in the Kets (93.8%) of Siberia.
+Very common in pre-modern Native American populations and Selkups, where it reaches 50–92%.
+In Na-Dene peoples it reaches 92.3% in Navajo.
+It is present in 80% of the Inuit.
+Also common, at 25–50% in Siberian populations such as the Siberian Tatars, Nivkh, Tuvans, Chukchi, Siberian Eskimos, Northern Altaians, Tsaatan, and in 73% of Turkmens from Karakalpakstan.

 R

-The only discovered case of basal R* (i.e. one that does not belong to R1 or R2) is the Mal'ta Boy in the Upper Paleolithic on the upper Angara River in the area west of Lake Baikal in the Irkutsk Oblast, Siberia, Russian Federation.
+The only discovered case of basal R* (i.e. one that does not belong to R1 or R2) is the Mal'ta boy from the Upper Paleolithic, found in the upper Angara River in the area west of Lake Baikal in the Irkutsk Oblast, Siberia, Russian Federation.